Where to Find Authentic Filipino Bakeries and Panaderias...

 Can I order a custom cake from a Filipino bakery in Surrey?

-Absolutely.
-Most bakeries like Julie's Bakery or Pinoy Bakery in Surrey offer custom-decorated cakes for birthdays, christenings, and other events.
+Yes.
+Bakery-restaurants such as Goldilocks offer custom-decorated cakes for birthdays, christenings, and other events, and several Surrey shops do as well.
 Popular flavors include ube, mango, chocolate, and mocha.
-It's recommended to place your order at least 2-3 days in advance, and even earlier for elaborate designs or during holiday seasons.
+It's recommended to place your order at least 2-3 days in advance, and even earlier for elaborate designs or during holiday seasons — call the bakery directly to confirm what they offer.

 Do Filipino bakeries only sell sweet pastries?